SilverFox275/manual-point-tracking/README.md

 manual_point_tracking.m is the main file that has to be run.
 The other functions in the subfolder execute specific tasks.

+## Input Parameters
-The INPUT PARAMETERS are the following:
+The input variables are the following:

 1.  the folder that contatins the videos;
 2.  output main folder to save all output data